jqjacq/Drinks_Ecommerce/README.md

 ### About the Project
 I love coffee and tea, so I decided to build this project.
 This project is an e-commerce website that sells coffee and tea.
 The homepage features a cover image that changes with a custom logo, a navbar with links to the homepage, products, contact, and shopping cart, and a footer with social media, homepage, shipping and return, feedback (contact), and copyright.
+This is not an actual business.

 ### Built With
 - React